 Colds are very irritating.
 Not quite bad enough to break you, they are just debilitating enough to prevent you from going about your normal routine.
 Colds commonly occur during the spring and fall and involve fever, aches and pains, a stuffy nose, an itchy throat and watery eyes.

 Unfortunately Gadgets & Wearables writers are not immune to the hundreds of viruses that can cause colds.
-And I seemed to have picked up one of them over the past week or so.
+And I seemed to have picked up one recently.
 But at least this made for the perfect situation to write a story on how the illness effected my heart rate, step count, stress levels and other vitals stats.

 Essential reading: Top fitness trackers and health gadgets

 The third day and particularly the fourth day, as the virus spread and I started to feel very weak, my resting heart rate shot up, as did my stress levels.
-In fact, that fourth day my resting heart rate was nearly 15 bpm above its usual value, and stayed at that elevated level through the whole day.
-My step counts decreased further while sleep duration increased drastically.
+In fact, that fourth day my resting heart rate was nearly 15 bpm above its usual value, and stayed at that elevated level throughout the whole day.
+My step counts decreased further as I grew weaker while sleep duration increased drastically.